-- 1. Decompression/Laminectomy is removing the bone that is causing pressure on nerves, usually resulting in leg symptoms. - 2.
+- 1. Decompression/Laminectomy is a procedure to remove the bone that is putting pressure on nerves, which is usually the cause of leg symptoms. - 2.
 Microscopic Discectomy is done to remove the herniated portion of the disc from the spinal column. - 3.
 Fusion immobilizes a segment of your spine due to spondylolisthesis, spondylolysis and/or degenerative disc disease (DDD). - a.
-Transforaminal Lumbar Interbody Fusion (TLIF) is done through an incision on the low back, immobilizing the vertebral disc space(s) in question from any further movement.
+Transforaminal Lumbar Interbody Fusion (TLIF) is done through an incision on the low back, immobilizing the vertebral disc space(s) in question from any further movement. - b.

-- b.
 Posterior Spinal Fusion is done through an incision on the back, immobilizing the vertebral disc space(s) in question from any further movement. - c.
 Anterior Lumbar Interbody Fusion (ALIF) is done through an incision in the front of the abdomen, immobilizing the vertebral disc space(s) in question from any further movement. - 4.
 Disc Arthroplasty replaces the disc between two vertebral bodies to maintain motion at that segment. - 5.
 Kyphoplasty is a minimally invasive procedure done to treat a fracture of the vertebral body.
-A bone cement is used to restore the strength and height of the vertebral body. - 6.
-Dorsal Column Stimulator is a type of implantable device that is used to send electrical signals to select areas of the spinal cord.
+A bone cement is used to restore the strength and height of the vertebral body.

+6. Dorsal Column Stimulator is a type of implantable device that is used to send electrical signals to select areas of the spinal cord.